gamepark/gamepark.github.io/docs/README.md

 We cannot host a board game on Game Park without an agreement with the publisher.
 So, if you want your work to get online, please contact us before you start! <contact@game-park.com>

-### Prerequisite

-All you need to know is [Typescript](https://www.typescriptlang.org/).
-:bulb: *You can find a lot of free resources online to learn this language.*

-You need to install a code editor, such as [VSCode](https://code.visualstudio.com/) or [Webstorm](https://www.jetbrains.com/fr-fr/webstorm/).

-You also need to install [Node.JS](https://nodejs.org/fr) to run the game on your computer, and [Git](https://git-scm.com/), to save your code on [Game Park Github repository](https://github.com/gamepark).

 ### Prepare the repository

 :warning: **We usually take care of this step for you.**